andrzej-mag/meshx_rpc/docs/README.md

   end
 end
 ```
-Commands to start server and client nodes are same as in Example 1.
+Commands to start server and client nodes are same as in [Example 1](#module-example-1-shared-unix-domain-socket).

-Following events take place when RPC server node is started:
-  * mesh service endpoint `address` is prepared by `MeshxConsul.start("service-1")`,
-  * Logger is attached to telemetry events with `MeshxRpc.attach_telemetry(telemetry_prefix)`,
-  * `DynamicSupervisor` starts child specified with `Example2.Server.child_spec/1`,
-  * started child worker is a user defined (RPC) server attached to mesh service endpoint `address`, hence it becomes user mesh service provider that can be managed using Consul service mesh control plane.
+When RPC server node is started mesh service endpoint `address` is prepared by `MeshxConsul.start("service-1")`.
+Special "node service" is registered with Consul, default service name would be in this case `"service-1"`.
+Next `DynamicSupervisor` starts child specified with `Example2.Server.child_spec/1`.
+Started child worker is a user defined (RPC) server attached to mesh service endpoint `address`, hence it becomes user mesh service provider that can be managed using Consul service mesh control plane.

-Events taking place when RPC client node is started:
-  * mesh upstream endpoint `address` is prepared by `MeshxConsul.connect(["service-1"])`:
-    * special `upstream-h11` service with sidecar proxy is started,
-    * upstream `service-1` is added to sidecar proxy `upstream-h11`,
-  * Logger is attached to telemetry events with `MeshxRpc.attach_telemetry(telemetry_prefix)`,
-  * `DynamicSupervisor` starts child specified with `Example2.Client.child_spec/1`,
-  * started user (RPC) client is connected to mesh upstream endpoint `address`, hence it acts as user mesh upstream client bound with service mesh data plane.
+When RPC client node is started mesh upstream endpoint `address` is prepared by `MeshxConsul.connect("service-1")`.
+Special "proxy service" is registered with Consul, default service name is prefix `"upstream-"` concatenated with host name.
+In this example it is `"upstream-h11"`.
+Next `DynamicSupervisor` starts child specified with `Example2.Client.child_spec/1`.
+Started child worker is a user defined (RPC) client attached to mesh upstream endpoint `address`, hence it becomes user mesh upstream client attached to service mesh data plane.

 Consul UI screenshot showing connection between `upstream-h11` proxy service and `service-1`:
 ![image](assets/topology.png)